Tania Vázquez Vargas

 ECOVIR-Empresa Comunal Via Rancho

-This profile was prepared when Tania Vázquez Vargas was elected to the Ashoka Fellowship in 2000.
+This description of Tania Vázquez Vargas's work was prepared when Tania Vázquez Vargas was elected to the Ashoka Fellowship in 2000.

 Tania Vázquez has created a business enterprise in which rural communities produce and market dehydrated fruits.
 The enterprise is organized to increase local income and improve nutrition, gender equity, and community participation.